LiaScript/LiaScript/assets/ReadMe.md

 See the online rendered version at: https://liascript.github.io

-Lia-Script is an extended Markdown format for writing interactive online courses.
+*Lia-Script* <!-- class = "animated infinite bounce" style = "color: red;" --> is an extended Markdown format for writing interactive online courses.
 Imagine all schoolbooks, technical or scientific literature could become open-source projects and more interactive ... with collaborating teachers and students ...